Skip to Content

 This includes browsing through freelance platforms and emailing new prospects – all endeavors related to ensuring you have a consistent client base.
 Estimate the percentage of time you spend generating new business and add it to the box provided.

-A freelance writer will most likely spend 15% of his time managing business development.
+A freelance writer will likely spend 15% of his time managing business development.
 Let’s include that in the calculator.

 Freelance Rate Calculator - Business Development